 Last year the firm built and tested 310Wh/kg sample cells based on NMC and graphite electrodes using its proprietary electrolyte designed to the 21700 cylindrical format.

-Knupfer replaces Konstantin Solodovnikov, who will continue serving on the board of Innolith and as chief executive officer.
+Knupfer replaces Konstantin Solodovnikov, who will continue serving on the board of Innolith and in his role as chief executive officer.

 Solodovnikov said: “Stefan joins Innolith at an exciting time, where we are beginning industrialisation of our newly-developed battery technology that could radically alter the landscape for electric vehicles in the next few years.
 Stefan’s deep experience in the automotive sector and global e-mobility will be invaluable in guiding Innolith to commercial success.”